stevenschwenke/SoftwareEngineeringCourse/16_digitization/digitialization.md

 - new: accessibility to IT: what once was only available to huge companies can now be used cheaply (Amazon Web Services for example)
 - offerings have to be individually customisable, available in real-time, networked and integrated (compare Otto / Quelle vs Amazon)
 - software updates = new functionality, even without hardware change (Tesla)
+- new value streams via IT = IT directly responsible for cashflow.
+Example: Caterpillar network construction machines to optimize waypoints and routes + machine learning to be notified if a combination of sensor readings occurs that damaged other machines in the past: "This machine will break in 2 days and will need repair in subsystem x with exchange parts y and z."

 ## Rapid Prototyping & MVP
 ![alt text](MVP_v2.jpg)